FTSE index slips from highs on Ukraine tension

-LONDON (Reuters) - FTSE slipped from a seven-week peak on Friday after growing tensions in Ukraine eclipsed encouraging updates from betting agency William Hill and media group Pearson.
+LONDON, April 25 (Reuters) - Britain’s top share index slipped from a seven-week peak on Friday after growing tensions in Ukraine eclipsed encouraging updates from betting agency William Hill and media group Pearson.

 But the blue-chip FTSE 100 index was down 0.2 percent at 6,691.07 points by 1017 GMT after climbing to its highest since early March on Thursday, following an escalation in tensions in Ukraine and the prospect of more sanctions against Russia.